|

 this, but then adds that he'd "like to claim victory

+over those two.
+Just once".
 Meanwhile, KM and Itaka arrive at

 Alumina, the nearest village, looking for supplies and